The main differences between maiko and geisha (geiko) are age, appearance, and skills.

 Appearance

-Geiko usually have simple, elegant, and sophisticated looks that reflect their maturity and wisdom.
-Maiko’s outfit is colorful and vibrant that reflects her youth and purity.
+Geiko usually has simple, elegant, and sophisticated looks reflecting maturity and wisdom.
+Maiko’s outfit is colourful and vibrant, showing her youth and purity.

 White Powder on the face

-First of all, contrary to the common belief, neither geiko nor maiko wear white makeup all the time; however, when they do, there are differences.
-Geiko would have a completely white face while maiko has a little space between the hairline and white powdered skin.
-The reason geiko and maiko put on the white makeup is to be seen clearly when the room is dark as in the past there was no electricity.
+First of all, contrary to the common belief, neither geiko nor Maiko wear white makeup all the time; however, when they do, there are differences.
+Geiko would have a completely white face, while Maiko has a little space between the hairline and white powdered skin.
+Geiko and Maiko put on white makeup to be seen clearly in the dark room, as there was no electricity in the past.

 Lips

-Geiko colors both of her lips red while maiko, especially junior maiko color only the lower lip red.
-Senior and junior maiko have different lip make up patterns.
+Geiko colours both of her lips red while Maiko, especially junior Maiko, only the lower lip red.
+Senior and junior Maiko have different lip makeup patterns.

 Red around the eyes

-Maiko have distinctive red makeup around the eyes while this redness is less emphasized for geiko.
-The red makeup around the eyes is often tied to the kabuki tradition who often use white, red, and black colors to be visible to the audience members who may be watching from the distance.
+Maiko have distinctive red makeup around the eyes, while this redness is less emphasized for geiko.
+The red makeup around the eyes is often tied to the kabuki tradition, which often uses white, red, and black colours to be visible to the audience members who may be watching from a distance.

 Pink Blush

-Maiko have some pink blush on their cheeks while the geiko don’t.
-The idea is that maiko always look young and pure.
+Maiko has some pink blush, while the geiko doesn’t.
+The idea is that Maiko always looks young and pure.

 Wig

-Maiko don’t wear a wig.
-They have to have their own hair styled which costs time and money.
+Maiko, don’t wear a wig.
+They have to have their hair styled, which costs time and money.
 Maiko often sleep on a piece of wood (takamakura) at night to keep their hairstyle for a few days.
-Geiko wear wigs as the styling usually damages the hair over time and aging makes the hair a bit oily which makes it difficult to maintain.
+Geiko wears wigs as the styling usually damages the hair over time, and ageing makes it a bit oily and challenging to maintain.

 Maiko Geisha Geiko Differences HAIRSTYLES